bite-your-idols/Gamestarter/README.md

 ### About
-I like Raspberry Pi, it is my Media Center since several years ago.
+I like Raspberry Pi, it is my media center since some years ago.
 I like OpenELEC because it is simple, fast and stable.
-I like gaming, specially retrogaming, so I wanted to use my Media Center for playing retrogames but I didn't like to swap sd cards, dual-booting, etc...
+I like gaming, specially retrogaming, so I wanted to use my media center for playing retrogames but I didn't like to swap sd cards, dual-booting, etc...
 So I'm trying to make an easy installation for Retroarch and other games or emulators for Raspberry Pi's OpenELEC.
 It is based on an addon created by Mezo in OpenELEC official forums and edited by other users.

-After instalaltion you will continue haveing your customized OpenELEC with the addition of RetroArch, Amiga UAE4ARM emulator and some GameMaker Pi ports (* read below).
+After instalaltion you will continue having your own customized OpenELEC with the addition of RetroArch, Amiga UAE4ARM emulator and some GameMaker Pi ports (* read below).
 Everything can be launched within kodi, and after exit you will get back to kodi again.

-Only thing you need is a PC, a tablet or a phone with an ssh client and a gamepad to enjoy!
+Only thing you need is a PC, a tablet or a phone with an ssh client to run the installation script, and a gamepad to enjoy!